Website Manager

 * Attend a local league Coaches & Safety Clinic (Coaches)

 Volunteers will need to be certified once in Concussion Protocol and Sudden Cardiac Arrest Prevention Protocol.
-This requirement has not changed.
+Abuse Awareness Training needs to be completed annually.

 Managers and Coaches are required to attend a Coaches and Safety clinic in order to be on the field with the players.